marl/jams/README.md

 JAMS is a JSON-based music annotation format.

 We provide:
     * A formal JSON schema for generic annotations
     * Schema definitions for a wide range of annotation types (beats, chords, segments, tags, etc.)
+    * Error detection and validation for annotations
+    * A translation layer to interface with [mir eval](https://craffel.github.io/mir_eval>) for evaluating annotations

 Why
 ----